 Mrs. Elmore retired on March 20, 1998.
 The Board of Trustees appointed Nann Blaine Hilyard as director on March 23.
 The new library was dedicated on September 13, 1998.

 LVDL is proud of our technological advancements.
-We now offer free wireless access and downloadable audio books.
-Computer terminals with Internet access are used over 2,800 times per month.
+We offer free wireless access and downloadable ebooks, eaudiobooks, emagazines, and digital music.
+We are on Facebook and Twitter.
+“Like” us today!